wasiejen/Free-Snap-Tap/README.md

 **V0.9.0**
 - NEW: Key combinations for Macros/Aliases
-- NEW: Key prohibtion in key combinations
+- NEW: Key prohibtion via `! notation` for trigger key combination of a macro
   - see example down below
 - NEW: simplified CLI Menu
   - now with option to directly open the config file in your default txt editor